 Congratulations on being involved with Monmouth University’s student clubs and organizations!
 There are a multitude of opportunities waiting for you.

-The Office of Student Activities and Student Center Operations is the resource center for all student clubs and organizations.
+The Office of Student Engagement is the resource center for all student clubs and organizations.
 The office is located on the second floor of the Rebecca Stafford Student Center, across from the elevator.
-The staff of the Office of Student Activities and Student Center Operations is available to assist new organizations with the recognition process, guide student groups in event planning, assist with budget and financial questions, maintain current information on all clubs and organizations, distribute mail to all student organizations, conduct leadership programs, advise or assist student organizations in finding an advisor, and provide advisor training.
+The staff of the Office of Student Engagement is available to assist new organizations with the recognition process, guide student groups in event planning, assist with budget and financial questions, maintain current information on all clubs and organizations, distribute mail to all student organizations, conduct leadership programs, advise or assist student organizations in finding an advisor, and provide advisor training.
 The office also hosts the Involvement Fair for all recognized organizations.

-In addition, the Office of Student Activities and Student Center Operations is responsible for the operation of the Rebecca Stafford Student Center and activities that happen within the building.
+In addition, the Office of Student Engagement is responsible for the operation of the Rebecca Stafford Student Center and activities that happen within the building.
 The staff will assist all student organizations that are hosting events in the Rebecca Stafford Student Center with set-ups, equipment usage, etc.

-The Office of Student Activities and Student Center Operations has put together this Student Organization Handbook to assist your student group with the policies and procedures of Monmouth University.
+The Office of Student Engagement has put together this Student Organization Handbook to assist your student group with the policies and procedures of Monmouth University.
 We hope that you find this handbook helpful.
 The staff has attempted to select the policies that most directly affect the student organizations; however there may be times when your club could be affected by other campus policies.
 Please see the Student Handbook for more information.